 Passing the end-of-course exam: Mandatory

-We recommend you remind learners at the end of the exam that attendance of the course and exam success does not confer competency as a TWC, but is for the purposes of continuing professional development (CPD).
+At the end of the exam that attendance of the course and exam success does not confer competency as a TWC, but is for the purposes of continuing professional development (CPD).

 Trainer Review